isomerpages/cris-corp/news-and-events/news/_posts/2024-06-06-post-A Genetic Journey: Celebrating Father's Day in the world of Science and Parenthood.md

 Director at <a href="https://www.cris.sg/our-programmes/scri/" rel="noopener noreferrer nofollow" target="_blank">Singapore Clinical Research Institute (SCRI)</a> and
 Interim Executive Director of <a href="https://www.actris.sg/" rel="noopener noreferrer nofollow" target="_blank">Advanced Cell Therapy and Research Institute, Singapore (ACTRIS)</a>.
 With three sons, 16-year-old Tyler, 19-year-old Dillion, 21-year-old Caleb,
-Danny embodies leadership at work and at home.
-His professional endeavours seamlessly intertwine with his role as a father, balancing oversight of national research platforms with nurturing his sons’ passions.</p>
-<p>Danny's commitment to excellence extends beyond the boardroom into his
+Danny takes lessons from home and professional lives and applies them reciprocally.
+&nbsp;</p>
-family life.
-As the inaugural CEO, he helps unite six research programmes and platforms under CRIS, fostering synergies and developing strategies to help them achieve their missions.
-He also builds corporate functions to support the entire entity.
-In the same vein, he helps nurture and guide his children, teaching them essential values and life skills that will helps them navigate life’s challenges.</p>
+<p>As the inaugural CEO of CRIS, Danny helped to bring the six research programmes
+and platforms under CRIS, fostering synergies and developing strategies to help them achieve their missions.
+He also built the corporate functions to support the entire entity.
+In the same vein, he sees the family environment as the supporting the children towards achieving their goals.</p>
-<p>Danny shares that family holidays always include a learning element, with
+<p>Danny shares how family holidays always include a learning element, with
 his children helping to plan and navigate their self-drive itineraries.
-Whether skiing in Italy or hiking in Tasmania, the Soon family creates lasting memories while fostering a love for exploration and discovery.</p>
+Whether skiing in Italy or hiking in Tasmania, the Soon family creates lasting memories while fostering a love for exploration and discovery.
+As he has 3 boys, sports has always been a bonding activity, especially football!</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="2024_06_16_Fathers_Day___CRIS_Danny_1.png" src="/images/Resources_News/240616 CRIS Fathers Day/2024_06_16_Fathers_Day___CRIS_Danny_1.png">
 </div>